 The moon glows the same: It is the drifting cloud forms Make it seem to change --Matsuo Basho

-As I copied down this poem, I began to think about the meaning of this poem.
+As I copied down this poem, I began to think about its meaning.
 My first thought was that Basho seemed to be highlighting how our perceptions of reality can be altered by our internal thoughts.

 I did like my interpretation of this haiku, but I also wanted to know what others thought.
-So I reached out to a couple of other writers to get their reaction.
+So I reached out to a couple of other writers to get their reactions.

 Ashley writes for the blog A Different View.
 In this blog, Ashley publishes reflections on the natural world and haiku.
 I thought it would be interesting to hear what he thought about this haiku.
 Ashley commented: